 During the 1990s, poverty in Uganda decreased substantially, falling by almost 40 per cent at the national level (Appleton 2003).
 However, there were significant spatial differences in both levels and changes in poverty.
 The urban areas and central region reduce poverty the fastest.
 The northern region, already starting from high levels of poverty, was relatively unsuccessful in bringing down the number of people living below the poverty line.
 In addition, studies that exploit the panel nature of the data find that in some regions, poverty is particularly persistent (Deininger et al. 2003).
 Also puzzling is a sudden drop between 1997/1998 and 1999/2000.
-Although it took five years for poverty to decrease by 20 per cent between 1992 and 1997, it took only two years to decrease another 20 per cent at the turn of the century.
+Although it took five years for poverty to decrease by 20 per cent between 1992-97, it took only two years to decrease another 20 per cent at the turn of the century.
 This may be due to inconsistent underlying welfare indicator data that were obtained from different surveys.

-One controversy we will also address in this paper pertains to the fact that the official poverty estimates are based on poverty lines that are rooted in a single national food consumption bundle, derived from 1993/1994 Monitoring Survey data.
+One controversy we will also address in this chapter pertains to the fact that the official poverty estimates are based on poverty lines that are rooted in a single national food consumption bundle, derived from 1993/94 Monitoring Survey data.
 In particular, a single food basket was identified at the national level with 28 of the most frequently consumed food items by households with less than the median income.
 The items in this food basket were then converted into caloric equivalents and scaled to generate 3,000 calories per adult equivalent per day using the World Health Organization (WHO) estimates for an 18‐30-year-old male as a reference.
 Next, a non-food allowance was added.
 Non-food requirements were estimated as the average non-food expenditure of those households whose total expenditure was around the food poverty line.
 The non-food allowance does allow for spatial heterogeneity, as separate averages were calculated for urban and rural locations interacted with the four regions (central, eastern, northern, and western), using the method described in Ravallion and Bidani (1994).
 These poverty lines have since been updated by the official inflation figures each time a new household survey came out.

 Appleton (2003) and Jamal (1998) argue that Uganda is unusual in its dietary diversity.
 Indeed, Uganda has five different staples, matooke, maize, sweet potatoes, cassava, and millet that are more or less important within the diet depending on the region.
 This may not matter very much if the diets are equally cost-effective in obtaining the same level of basic needs as defined in kilo-calories.
-However, the staple food of choice of a large part of the population, both in the western and the central regions, is matooke, a highly localized staple.
-Appleton (2003) calculates that, at least in 1993-1994, matooke appeared to be a very expensive source of calories, compared to what people in, for instance, the north consume.
+However, the staple food of choice of a large part of the population, both in the western and the central regions, is matooke, a highly-localized staple.
+Appleton (2003) calculates that, at least in 1993-94, matooke appeared to be a very expensive source of calories, compared to what people in, for instance, the north consume.
 When Appleton (2003) and Jamal (1998) account for this in their analysis, they come to the conclusion that poverty is more pronounced in the western region than found in official statistics.
 Even after correcting for income difference, as regions that consume more expensive calories may do so simply because they have higher incomes, Appleton (2003) comes to the conclusion that the western region overtakes the northern region as the poorest.